Our Approach | Organizational Development & Strategy

 For Foundations.

 For foundations, race remains a defining factor when looking at which organizations get funded and how much they receive.
 As a result, only 3% of philanthropic funding goes to black-led nonprofits despite the fact that these organizations are uniquely situated to best advance societal change at this time.
-Funders, while interested in funding more BIPOC and grassroots organizations, are unsure of how to begin and what internal changes are required to adequately support these organizations.
+Funders, while interested in funding more Black, Indigenous, and People of Color and grassroots organizations, are unsure of how to begin and what internal changes are required to adequately support these organizations.

 For Nonprofits.